-The shares of the Fund are traded over-the-counter.
+The units of the Fund are traded over-the-counter, hence, there is no public trading for the registrant's units.
 The Fund's common stocks are available through registered representatives and eligible securities dealers that have entered into an agreement to sell shares with the Fund's Principal Distributor, SLAMCI.

-The following table shows the ranges of high and low prices (NAVPU) of the Fund's common shares for each quarter within the last two calendar years:
+The following table shows the ranges of high and low prices (NAVPU) of the Fund's subscribed units for each quarter within the last two calendar years: